 What is the fire for?

-Are Charismatics and Cessationists both missing something about the Holy Spirit?
+buy gabapentin online for dogs Are Charismatics and Cessationists both missing something about the Holy Spirit?

 I tend to stay clear of public theological controversies in the media, particularly those centred on the other side of the Atlantic, but even I couldn’t avoid reading about the Strange Fire conference hosted by John MacArthur towards the end of last year and its aftermath.
 MacArthur’s basic thesis is that the rise in charismatic manifestations in certain sections of the church is unbiblical, divisive and at worst, a huge deception.
 The relative merits of the theological positions have been well rehearsed elsewhere (for example here).